-It’s a difficult thing to ignore but the fact is that now the summer is over, school anxiety is, no doubt, on a lot of our minds.
-With the return to school and the beginning of a new academic year fast approaching for many students in the UK it should be a time of relief for parents and children alike.
+It’s a difficult thing to ignore but the fact is that now the winter is over, school anxiety is, no doubt, on a lot of our minds.
+With the return to school during lockdown and the beginning of a new hope that things might be returning to some kind of normal for many students in the UK it should be a time of relief for parents and children alike.

 But in actual fact, with the Covid-19 pandemic looming over all of us and the risk of a rising Coronavirus infection rate, there is an overwhelming feeling of uncertainty and anxiety in children and parents surrounding this for many families.